-My ongoing scholarly and teaching interests are in issues of religion and modernity; violence and non-violence; religious revivalism and authority; materiality; space; gender; identity politics; and the body.
+My ongoing scholarly and teaching interests are in religion and modernity; violence and non-violence; religious revivalism and authority; materiality; space; gender; the body.
 My regional and area specializations are South Asia, Islam and Hinduism.

-In addition to teaching and advising students in the Religious Studies department, I am on the Advisory Committees for Middle East and Islamic Studies and for Globalization Studies, which I co-chaired from 2013-2016.
+In addition to my work in the Religious Studies department I also serve on the Faculty Advisory Committees for Middle East & Islamic Studies, Globalization Studies, and Peace & Justice Studies and teach & advise in these programs.

 Religion and Modernity in the Himalaya.
 Co-editor with Jessica Vantine Birkenholtz (London and New York: Routledge, 2016).